2. If I want to

 In the Communiqué Newsletter there

-will be a request for new DLCA Board Member nominations - generally
+will be a call for DLCA Board Member nominations annually - generally

 in the Oct. - Dec editions.
 Online